dannsam/xenko-docs/manual/graphics/lights-and-shadows/spot-lights.md

 # Spot lights

-A **spot light** produces a cone of light positioned in space oriented to a specific direction.
+**Spot lights** produce a cone of light in a specific direction.
+They're useful for simulating light from objects such as lampposts and flashlights.
+They cast shadows.
+You can control them with scripts or animation to create dramatic lighting effects.

 ![media/SpotLightOverview.png](media/SpotLightOverview.png)